canalplus/rx-player/doc/api/Loading_a_Content.md

 - `clientTime` (`number`): Value of the `performance.now()` API at the time the `serverTimestamp` value was true.
-Please note that if your page contains multiple worker, the `performance.now()` call should be done on the same worker than the one in which loadVideo is called.
+Please note that if your page contains multiple workers, the `performance.now()` call should be done on the same worker as the one in which loadVideo is called.

   <div class="note">